h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 We also incorporate by reference the requirements of {{RFC7360, Section 10.2}} when using PSKs.

 It may be tempting for servers to implement a "trust on first use" (TOFU) policy with respect to clients.
 Such behavior is NOT RECOMMENDED.
-When servers receive a connection from an unknown client, they SHOULD log the PSK identity, source IP address, and any other information which may be relevant.
+When servers receive a connection from an unknown client, they SHOULD log the PSK Identity, source IP address, and any other information which may be relevant.
 An administrator can then later look at the logs and determine the appropriate action to take.

 ### Usability Guidance